On this page

 - a child or young person seeming tired, daydreamy, or anxious, particularly around specific peers

-- a child or young person appearing dishevelled, with torn or dirty clothing
+- a child or young person appearing disheveled, with torn or dirty clothing

 - a child or young person with injuries such as bruises or cuts.